Gibson Law Blog

 There is also a new law in Indiana that can help drivers with suspended licenses get back on the road.
 Effective January 2015, Indiana Judges have discretion to grant specialized driving privileges to those who have had their driver’s license suspended.
 Persons suspended as habitual traffic offenders, even with lifetime suspensions, can apply immediately.
 The old law, requiring 5 or 10 years of an HTV suspension to be served prior to applying for a probationary license, has been repealed.
 At the same time, there are some caveats.
 Restrictions may be imposed on where and when you can drive, and the judge may include an ignition interlock device.
 Either way, it’s a great way to get back on the road and get to work.
 To be eligible, a person must not hold a CDL, must have previously had a valid Indiana driver’s license, and cannot have refused a breath test.

-Attorneys for Expungement and Specialized Driving: Lafayette, Fort Wayne and Statewide
+Attorneys for Expungement and Specialized Driving: Lafayette, Fort Wayne, Statewide

 If you’re seeking to have a criminal conviction expunged from your record or want to attain special driving privileges due to a suspension, call Gibson Law Office for help.
 Gibson Law Office has a statewide practice and has represented clients in more than 60 Indiana counties.
 In addition, we have offices in Fort Wayne and Lafayette.
 We have represented clients in Indianapolis, Muncie, Bloomington, Huntington, Bluffton, Hartford City, Peru, Logansport, and Winamac.
 Gibson Law Office is up-to-date with the new laws and our attorneys are helping people get back to work and on the roads.
 If you have a criminal record or a suspended license, call us today for a free consultation.